UCLA Samueli COVID-19 Information

 Q: What should I do if I know I’ve been exposed to COVID-19?

-A: Adherence to the latest UCLA isolation/quarantining policies (PDF) is essential for those who have tested positive for COVID-19 or in limited situations have been in close contact with an individual who has tested positive.
+A: Adherence to the latest UCLA isolation/quarantining policies (PDF) is essential for those who have tested positive for COVID-19 or have been in close contact with an individual who has tested positive.
 It is important to remember that the contagious period may begin as early as two days prior to the onset of symptoms.

 Individuals who were a close contact to a COVID-19 infected person will be subject to quarantine per the LACDPH Quarantine Order unless the following exemption criteria are met: